The Arden is for Everyone

 The Arden aims to seat all our patrons in locations that will make their theatre experience comfortable and enjoyable.
 We offer seating accommodations to patrons who use wheelchairs or have other accessibility needs, such as an aisle need or limited stairs.
 Patrons who use a wheelchair can transfer to a theatre seat, or may remain in their chair and request for a seat to be removed.
 You may choose your own seat when purchasing online, or can request these accommodations by calling the box office.
 If the production is General Admission (such as some performances in The Bob and Selma Horan Studio Theatre), please call the box office to reserve an accessible seat for that performance, and please let us know if you will need the seat removed.

-So we can best meet your seating needs, we encourage you to plan your Arden visit early.
-Please call the Box Office at 215.922.1122 so we can assist you with purchasing wheelchair accessible seating.
+To best meet your seating needs, we encourage you to plan your Arden visit early.
+Please call the Box Office at 215.922.1122 or email at firstname.lastname@example.org so that we can assist you with purchasing wheelchair accessible seating.

 Assistive Listening Devices

 The Arden offers Assistive Listening Devices (ALD’s) for every performance in all three of our theatre spaces.
 Our ALD devices were recently replaced in the fall of 2019, thanks to a generous grant from the McLean Contributionship.
 ALD’s clarify onstage sound through amplification and eliminating ambient noise.
 Any patron can use this service from any area in the theatre with a headset provided by the theatre, or in conjunction with hearing aids with a neck-loop.
 Should you wish to borrow an ALD during your visit to the Arden, just check in with any of our Front of House staff when you arrive at the theatre.
 Please note that you will need to hand in a Photo ID to borrow a device that will be returned to you after the performance.

 Open Captioning (CAP)